mweiden/lsmt/README.md

 ## Features

-- REST API for querying
+- REST API with basic SQL syntax
+- Stores data in a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree)
+- Column-oriented SSTable placeholders with bloom filters and zone maps
 - Async storage abstraction with local or S3 backends
-- Sharded write-ahead logs and in-memory tables for parallel ingestion
+- Sharded write-ahead logs for durability and in-memory tables for parallel ingestion
-- Column-oriented SSTable placeholders with bloom filters and zone maps
 - Dockerfile and docker-compose for containerized deployment
+- Horizontal scalability
+- Configurable replication on a gossip protocol
+- Consistency: last-write-wins conflict resolution

 ## Query Syntax